tjs1989/tskinner-sliide-qa-technical-task/Answers.md

 ### 1 - As a user I want to log in to the app - Automated Tests are in the `LoginTests` class

 #### Scenario 1 - user opens the android app first time (when not logged in yet)
-This scenario feels like an implicit check of the end to end flow of logging into the app for the first time, and seeing the news screen(Scenario 3).
+This scenario feels like an implicit check of the end to end flow of logging into the app for the first time, and seeing the news screen (Scenario 3).
 To that end assertions to check that the 3 elements are displayed before actions are conducted have been added to the successful login test (`loginWithValidCredentials`).

 This scenario can be covered using automated tests, and we can use a combination of virtual and real devices to assure that it works as expected.
 We should understand which Operating System versions are most used by our users, along with the most used devices.
 This will help us to target our testing a bit more, as opposed to testing blind.
 This data would help us to also understand what could be considered a best endeavours set of testing too.
-For example if only 1% of our users use a small screen size (One Plus 3 size or small for example) then we know that this does not need to be prioritised for each test run
+For example if only 1% of our users use a small screen size (One Plus 3 size or smaller for example) then we know that this does not need to be prioritised for each test run.

 #### Scenario 2 - user login failed
 As Per Scenario 1, I feel that this is best served with UI automation.
 I couldn't quite target the OS popups with the error messages though :( , so I have left a TODO in the code.